Our Services

 Lucca Oral and Facial Surgery is a specialty practice limited to Oral and Maxillofacial Surgery.
 Oral and maxillofacial surgery is a dental specialty where doctors are trained alongside medical residents in internal medicine, general surgery, otolaryngology, plastic surgery, emergency medicine, and medical and surgical intensive care.
 Oral and maxillofacial surgeons also train extensively with anesthesiologists.
-No other medical or dental specialty requires this level of anesthesia training – which makes oral and facial surgeons uniquely qualified to administer in-office ambulatory sedation and general anesthesia services.
+No other medical or dental specialty requires this level of anesthesia training, making oral and facial surgeons uniquely qualified to administer in-office ambulatory sedation and general anesthesia services.
 With a minimum of four additional years of surgical training in a hospital-based residency program after dental school, oral and maxillofacial surgeons are the true surgical specialist of the dental profession, able to perform advanced surgeries that can encompass the entire maxillofacial region.

 Dental implants are small anchors made of biocompatible metal called titanium, which are inserted into the jawbone.
 After insertion, the anchors then begin to fuse with the surrounding bone.
 This critical biological fusion process known as “osseointegration” takes 3 to 4 months to occur, after which time, the final attachment of replacement teeth may be completed by your restorative dentist.
 When restored by your dentist, the look and feel of a dental implant is virtually indistinguishable adjacent to your natural teeth.